UMWEDU/umw-essentials-sync/_pages/dining.md

 Check <a href="https://umw.sodexomyway.com/dining-near-me/top-of-the-uc">our website </a>for weekly menus and operating hours.
 <h4>Retail Dining – Second Floor</h4>
 <ul>
- 	<li>Panera Bread located on the second floor of the UC, is coming in late October 2019.
-Panera Bread is consistently named one of the nation’s most popular fast casual eateries.
+ 	<li>Panera Bread, located on the second floor of the UC, is coming in late October 2019.
+Panera Bread is consistently named one of the nation’s most popular fast-casual eateries.
 Panera offers high-quality foods made with “100% clean” ingredients – no artificial additives, sweeteners, flavors, or colors; its breads and pastries are baked from scratch every day, and its menus offer a variety of desirable as well as innovative comfort foods.
 Panera will offer a kiosk ordering system, allowing guests to make quick pick-ups of their orders.</li>
 </ul>
 <h3>Hurley Convergence Center</h3>
 <ul>
- 	<li>Katora Café located in the HCC, will be offering sustainably sourced, locally roasted coffees, organic loose-leaf teas, and a plant-forward vegetarian and wellness-centered menu that includes gluten-free selections.</li>
+ 	<li>Katora Café, located in the HCC, will be offering sustainably sourced, locally roasted coffees, organic loose-leaf teas, and a plant-forward vegetarian and wellness-centered menu that includes gluten-free selections.</li>
 </ul>
 <h3>Woodard Hall</h3>
 <ul>